 The New Starts policy guidance gives higher rating to places that have adopted plans, policies and incentives in place to support transit.
 Locations with built "proof of concept" transit-oriented projects rate the highest.
 This means the more quickly the Southwest corridor establishes transit-supportive policies and initiates financial incentives, the better positioned it will be to compete for federal funds.
-These actions also prepare the corridor now for transit-oriented development, rather than waiting until after transit is built.
+These actions also prepare the corridor now for transit-oriented development, rather than waiting until after transit is built and experiencing a slower return on the transit investment.